 What the above has done is to create two parallel tracks of education in India, starting from kindergarten through K12 and college – one national and the other regional.
 In the national, and elite track, you go to an urban, English medium national or international board school, then to a selective-national-residential college and eventually you join a corporate that has a national or international presence.
 You interact with your peers in a mix of English and Hindi, and you consume a lot of international and cool local culture (Paatal Lok and Prateek Kuhad).
 This ‘national track’ India is about 10% of India and gets a large share of the economic spoils, in contrast to the parallel regional / local track that is much larger but has a lower share of the economic spoils.

-‘National Track’ India
+‘National track’ India

 Why does national status or identity matter in India?
 Well, one factor clearly is that the national identity helps you get into professions that pay better, as we saw earlier.
 The second is a bit more complicated, and has to do with how a sense of national consciousness (or identity) and elite stature has conflated in India.
 I am going to have to elaborate this a bit.

 A country exists to enable the maximal economic and personal degrees of freedom for its educated elite.
-If a section of the educated elite cannot operate freely or maximize their wages, then they will chose to transform it (politically or via other quasi-political means) or partition it or migrate to another ‘country’, e.g., fear of getting swamped by the Hindu majority in independent India led to the Punjabi elite canvassing for and carving out Pakistan.
-The educated elite is the determining factor because it is they who have the ability to organize and canvass for change.
-And, it is also equally correct to say that the country’s size is determined by the extent to and ease with which the elite can operate in and maximize their economic wages.
-The EU’s expansion was a desire by the elite of Western and Central Europe to expand the market and playing field for the elites4.
+If a section of the educated elite cannot operate freely or maximise their wages, then they will chose to transform it (politically or via other quasi-political means) or partition it or migrate to another ‘country’, e.g., fear of getting swamped by the Hindu majority in independent India led to the Punjabi Muslim elite canvassing for and carving out Pakistan.
+The educated elite is the determining factor because it is they who have the ability to organise and canvass for change.
+And, it is also equally correct to say that the country’s size is determined by the extent to and ease with which the elite can operate in and maximise their economic wages.
+The EU’s expansion was a desire by the elite of Western and Central Europe to expand the market and playing field for the elites.

 Up until the British conquered India, there were broadly two communities who were somewhat economically mobile.
 These were the Brahmins and the Banias.
 Now there is no concept of a national caste in India – all caste identities are broadly regional.
 But thanks to their relatively greater economic mobility, in these two communities a kind of national consciousness emerged.
 Prestige and national consciousness, effectively melded together in them.
 Meanwhile the rest of Indians had a largely regional consciousness, for they saw themselves deriving from their identities largely from their home regions.
 I remember an evocative portrait of a poor villager Kaccheru in Vikram Seth’s A Suitable Boy, a fictional portrait of 1950s India; all I remember from that portrait is that Kaccheru had not travelled to even the nearest small town near his village.
 People were largely immobile until recently.